 - Readings & Research in Education & Social Services (ECF 375)

 - Teaching Social Studies (9-12) (Ed 342)

-She formerly served as Division Chair for the School of Education and is currently Program Leader for Middle Level Education.
+She formerly served as Division Chair for both Graduate Studies and Teacher Education in the School of Education and Human Services and is currently Program Leader for Middle Level Education and Social Studies Education.
 Dr. Johnson has served on numerous doctoral committees.

 Teaching responsibilities for Dr. Johnson have included: Educational Technology, Microcomputers for Principals, Materials and Methods of Instruction, Supervision of Instruction, Teaching Social Studies in the Elementary School, Production of Instructional Resources, Qualitative Methods of Research, Freshman Seminar and National Government.
-Currently she teaches Introduction to Education, Assessment for grades 5-12, Middle School Curriculum and Organization, as well as, Teaching Social Studies in Grades 5 -12.
+Currently she teaches Readings and Research, Instructional Strategies, Middle School Curriculum and Organization, as well as, Teaching Social Studies in Grades 5 -12.
 Dr. Johnson is the facilitator for the Action Research course in the Master's in Teaching and Learning program.
 She also supervises practicum and intern student teachers.

 Dr. Johnson's areas of interests include adult education and character education.
-She enjoys working with "student" teachers as well as those who have been in the professional for many years.
+She enjoys working with "student" teachers as well as those who have been in the profession for many years.

 She is a frequent workshop leader at regional conferences.